-As from January 1, 2022, the maximum future period for utilising tax losses carried forward is indefinite under income tax law in the Netherlands for the KLM income tax fiscal unity.
+The maximum future period for utilising tax losses carried forward is indefinite under income tax law in the Netherlands for the KLM income tax fiscal unity.
 However, utilising tax losses carried forward is limited to 50% of taxable profits per year.
 Current income tax has to be paid over the other 50% of taxable profits per year.
 Also in the United Kingdom, the maximum future period for utilising tax losses carried forward is indefinite.
-Also per that date, the Dutch income tax increase from 25.0% in 2021 to 25.8% as from 2022.
-In the UK the income tax rate remained at 25%.
+In 2023 and 2022 the Dutch income tax rate remained at 25.8% and the UK income tax rate remained at 25%.

-Following the strong recovery in 2022, the Group made a 2022 fiscal profit and expects to achieve fiscal profits going forward.
-Consequently the Group recorded, in line with IAS 12, a deferred tax asset for unused operating losses as per December 31, 2022.
-Taking into account the 2022 fiscal profits, the tax losses carried forward, amounts to EUR 1,503 million as per December 31, 2022 and the related deferred tax asset is EUR 388 million per that date.
+Following the strong post COVID-19 recovery in 2022, the Group made a 2022 fiscal profit and expects to achieve fiscal profits going forward.
+Consequently the Group recorded, in line with IAS 12, a deferred tax asset for all unused operating losses as per December 31, 2022.
+Taking into account the 2023 fiscal profits, the tax losses carried forward, amounts to EUR 1,288 million as per December 31, 2023 (December 31, 2022 EUR 1,503 million) and the related deferred tax asset is EUR 332 million as per December 31, 2023 (December 31, 2022 EUR 388 million).

-Following the 2022 fiscal profits, Dutch KLM tax fiscal unity also has a current tax payable of EUR 39 million as per December 31, 2022 (December 31, 2021, no current tax payable), which is shown as a current liability in KLM Group's balance sheet.
+Following the 2023 fiscal profits, Dutch KLM tax fiscal unity also has a current tax receivable of EUR 20 million as per December 31, 2023 (December 31, 2022, EUR 39 million payable), which is shown as a current asset in KLM Group's balance sheet.